Megan McClung

-Megan Malia Leilani McClung (April 14, 1972 – December 6, 2006) was the first female United States Marine Corps officer killed in combat during the Iraq War.
+Megan Malia Leilani McClung (14 April 1972 – 6 December 2006) was the first female United States Marine Corps officer killed in combat during the Iraq War, and the first female graduate of the U.S. Naval Academy to be killed in action.
 Major McClung was serving as a public affairs officer in Al Anbar Province, Iraq when she was killed.

 Biography

-Early life; education; family
+Early life

-Megan Malia Leilani McClung was born on April 14, 1972 in Honolulu, Hawaii to Mike and Re McClung.
-She was raised in Orange County, California and graduated from Mission Viejo High School, Mission Viejo, CA in 1990.
+Megan Malia Leilani McClung was born on 14 April 1972, in Honolulu, Hawaii, to Mike and Re McClung.
+She was raised in Orange County, California, and graduated from Mission Viejo High School, Mission Viejo, CA in 1990.
 Megan became the first (or one of the first) female students to attend Admiral Farragut Academy in New Jersey, where she completed a one year course prior to entering the United States Naval Academy.
 She graduated from the Naval Academy and was commissioned in 1995.

 Her family had a history of military service.
 Her paternal grandfather served in the United States Army during World War II, and her father was a U.S. Marine Corps infantry officer who served in Vietnam, seeing combat in the Tet Offensive.
 Her maternal grandfather was a U.S. Navy officer and pilot.

 McClung graduated with her master's degree in Criminology from Boston University in 2006, several months prior to her death.
 Most of her coursework was completed while she was deployed.